 - You or your spouse have lived in the state without interruption for a minimum of two years

-- You or your spouse have lived in the state in the year before the divorce case and you either got married in NY, lived in NY as a married couple, or the grounds for divorce happened in NY.
+- You or your spouse have lived in the state in the year before the divorce case and you either got married in NY, lived in NY as a married couple, or the grounds for divorce occurred in NY.

 Grounds for divorce